pallets-eco/flask-admin/doc/advanced.rst

 a user profile, cookie, session, etc. It can also use the `Accept-Language` header to make the selection automatically.

-If the built-in translations are not enough, look at the `Flask-BabelEx documentation <https://pythonhosted.org/Flask-BabelEx/>`_ to see how you can add your own.
+If the built-in translations are not enough, look at the `Flask-Babel documentation <https://python-babel.github.io/flask-babel/>`_ to see how you can add your own.

 .. _file-admin: